shinshin86/habanero-bee-google-apps-script/README.md

   * Specifies the title text to be used for external link items.
 If not specified, it will be displayed as `External link`.
 * tagLinkTitle
   * Specify the title text to be used for tag.
 If not specified, it will be displayed as `Tag`.
+* copyrightText
+  * Please set the copyright.
+If not specified, `Habanero Bee` will be set.
+* copyrightLink
+  * Enter the URL of the website you want to go to when you click on the copyright notice.
+If not specified, the page of `Habanero Bee` will be set.

 #### meta